 Switzerland may lack beaches but its tiny capital overcompensates in every way.
 The picturesque Old Town is built in the loop of the River Aare and has an architectural charm that entitles Bern to its UNESCO World Heritage site status.
 Sandstone buildings line medieval cobbled streets that are set against a backdrop of Swiss hills adorned with dollhouse-like red roofs, creating an image of ultimate tranquility.

-In addition, Bern is a citadel of culture, with numerous museums, cafes and interesting landmarks.
+In addition, Bern is a citadel of culture, with numerous museums, cafes, and interesting landmarks.
+With so many great things to do, you must find the best expat health insurance for yourself.

 Switzerland’s economy is one of the most robust in the world and expats can enjoy some of the highest global salaries.
 The quality of living is on par, as expats in Bern or elsewhere in Switzerland will soon discover.